elifesciences/pattern-library/windows/README.md

     * [Guide to use WSL](https://adamtheautomator.com/windows-subsystem-for-linux/)
     * [Guide to use Git Bash](https://www.geeksforgeeks.org/working-on-git-bash/)

-3. Recommanded version for Node :
+3. Recommended version for Node:

     * `v6.0.0`